 I took out the assignments one by one, all the binder papers I used to finish math homework.
 Suddenly, I was struck by the dates of the assignments.
 This picture shows all the hw I kept and ignored after being discharged for the third time.

 This is the work I did in the hospital bed of the psychiatric ward.
 I not only survived, I actually did lots of homework there.
 In that room labeled 5-3, I studied.
 I cried.
 I screamed at the nurses.
-I spoke to I don’t know how many interns, psychiatrists, and other inpatients.
+I spoke to countless interns, psychiatrists, and other inpatients.
 It was tough.
 I still feel somewhat unworthy because of my mental health.
 It is tiring.
 It is relentless.
 It is boring and a burden for others.
 It is also not my decision to struggle with PTSD, anxiety, and depression.
-God led me into this path.
 As I have been studying the book of Job in the Bible recently, reading the painful words of his cry to God kept making me feel related to him.
 Suffering happens to innocent people; Child Abuse happens every day.

-Looking back at these assignments, artwork, phone cards that I was in possession of, it evokes an indescribable feeling, maybe because of my lack of vocab.
+Looking back at these assignments, artwork, phone cards that I was in possession of, I shed tears and wipe them away in humiliation at myself.
 It is nostalgic.
 It is proof that God has been with me this entire experience of hospitalization.